What is it?

 Problems linked to the flow of bile being blocked from the liver to the small intestine

-Stones due to cholesterol or pigment are present in up to one third of patients and can cause blockages.
+Stones due to cholesterol or pigment are present in up to one-third of patients and can cause blockages.
 Ultrasound can be used to see if there is a blockage, but then usually an ERCP will be done to see if that blockage is due to just a narrowing, a stone, or a cancer.
-If stones are present, this is treated like any other patients.
+If stones are present, this is treated like any other patient.

 The risk of colon cancer is also increased in patients who also have UC.

 © Copyright 2012 GI Associates.
 S.C.
 All rights reserved.